 Genentech and Eyetech are developing VEGF inhibiting molecules for certain diseases of the eye that will be delivered by direct administration to the eye.
 We are studying the VEGF Trap for the potential treatment of certain diseases of the eye through intravitreal injections in the eye or general administration through intravenous infusions or subcutaneous injections.
 Although we believe that there are potential clinical advantages to general administration over injections directly in the eye (including patient comfort and acceptance), there are unique potential risks to patients associated with systemic blockage of VEGF by intravenous infusions or subcutaneous injections that could limit or end the VEGF Trap development program.
 These risks, based on the clinical and preclinical experience of systemically delivered VEGF inhibitors, include bleeding, hypertension, and proteinuria.
-In addition, patients given infusions or side effects that could harm the development of the VEGF Trap for either the treatment of cancer or diseases of the eye.
+In addition, patients given infusions of any protein, including the VEGF Trap, may develop severe hypersensitivity reactions, referred to as infusion reactions.
+There may be additional complications or side effects that could harm the development of the VEGF Trap for either the treatment of cancer or diseases of the eye.